-The uncertainty analysis available in Version 4.1 primarily addresses the uncertainty in hydrologic model parameters which may be due to incorrect model selection, parameter estimation, scale, or other problems.
-The user must identify each uncertain parameter during the assessment and describe the uncertainty using an appropriate PDF.
+The uncertainty analysis primarily addresses the uncertainty in hydrologic model parameters which may be due to incorrect parameter estimation, scale, or other problems.
+The user must identify each uncertain parameter during the assessment and describe the uncertainty using an appropriate probability distribution.
 Uncertainty in the meteorologic data is not specifically addressed within the program.
 Evaluation of uncertainty in meteorology must be carried out using an assessment framework that integrates meteorologic and hydrologic uncertainty.
-HEC is currently developing the HEC-WAT modeling framework to be capable of carrying out such an integrated assessment.
+The Watershed Analysis Tool (HEC-WAT) modeling framework to be capable of carrying out such an integrated assessment.
 The uncertainty analysis in HEC-HMS is designed to work with HEC-WAT with expanded integration capabilities planned for future releases.